adamsilver/fdpb/01-a-registration-form.md

 In comparison to the title element, the error summary is more prominent, which tells sighted users that something has gone wrong.
 But it's also responsible for letting users understand what's gone wrong and how to fix it.

-It's positioned at the top of the page so that users don't have to scroll down to see it after a page refresh.
+It's positioned at the top of the page so that users don't have to scroll down to see it after a page refresh (should an error get caught on the server).
 Conventionally speaking, errors should be coloured red.
 However, relying on colour alone would exclude colour-blind users.
-To draw attention to the summary, consider using position, size, text and iconography in addition to colour.
+To draw attention to the summary, consider also using position, size, text and iconography.

 ![Error summary](./images/01/error-summary.png)

 The panel consists of a heading, “There's a problem”, to indicate the problem.
 Notice, it doesn't say the word “Error” which isn't very human.
 Imagine you were filling out your details to purchase a car in real life and made a mistake.
-The salesperson wouldn't say “Error” — if they did it would be jarring and confusing.
+The salesperson wouldn't say “Error”—if they did it would be jarring and confusing.

 ```HTML
 <div class="errorSummary" role="group" tabindex="-1" aria-labelledby="errorSummary-heading">